SAP-samples/teched2023-DA271/exercises/ex2/README.md

 We now follow the pattern of the time hierarchy to build a region hierarchy of Region-Country-City.
 Structurally, this is called a "level-based hierarchy" in which different column values of an entry together form a hierarchy.
 In the case at hand, each ADDRESSID has its respective values of REGION, COUNTRY and CITY.
 Together, they form a hierarchy.
 The classic example here is the time hierarchy that we saw above.
 Level-based hierarchies are "balanced", i.e. they always have the same depth in each subtree (here: depth = 3)

 -   Open entity 4VD_Addresses
--   Find hierarchy icon in properties pane and click it
+-   Click the hierarchy icon in the properties pane
 -   Create new level-based hierarchy based on columns REGION-COUNTRY-CITY in that order
 <img width="1116" alt="Screenshot 2023-10-10 at 1 23 35 PM" src="https://github.com/SAP-samples/teched2023-DA271/assets/144805208/0e3b0a8d-4961-448e-b2af-d54685613ca2">